 Neil won the William Faulkner Literary Competition novel category in late 2020 for Where is the Glory - The Cader Daniel Mitchell Story.
-It was published by Pale Horse Publications in July 2022 with the title of: Where is the Glory - A Saga of Tragedy and Triump in the Western genre and is available on Amazon.
+It was published by Pale Horse Publications in July 2022 with the title of: Where is the Glory - A Saga of Tragedy and Triump in the Western genre.

 From the back cover: